rostok2112/rostok2112/README.md

 - 👋 Hi, I’m @rostok2112
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning some DevOps staff
+- 🌱 I’m currently learning some DevOps stuff
 - 📫 How to reach me: tg @Dr00L

 ____